Functional safety

 Functional safety is the part of the overall safety of a system or piece of equipment that depends on automatic protection operating correctly in response to its inputs or failure in a predictable manner (fail-safe).
-The automatic protection system should be designed to properly handle likely human errors, systematic errors, hardware failures and operational/environmental stress.
+The automatic protection system should be designed to properly handle likely systematic errors, hardware failures and operational/environmental stress.

 Objective

 The objective of functional safety is freedom from unacceptable risk of physical injury or of damage to the health of people either directly or indirectly (through damage to property or to the environment) by the proper implementation of one or more automatic protection functions (often called safety functions).
 A safety system (often called a safety-related system) consists of one or more safety functions.

 Functional safety is intrinsically end-to-end in scope in that it has to treat the function of a component or subsystem as part of the function of the entire automatic protection function of any system.
 Thus, although functional safety standards focus on electrical, electronic, and programmable systems (E/E/PS), the end-to-end scope means that in practice, functional safety methods must extend to the non-E/E/PS parts of the system that the E/E/PS actuators, valves, motor controls or monitors.